What’s the Real Cost of Your Credit Cards?

 There are additional costs to using credit cards.
 These are costs that you may not directly see in your pocketbook, but that can take their toll.
 First of all, relying on credit cards for most purchases encourages poor money habits, and that can get you into detrimental cycles long term, affecting your spending behaviors in a way that can be difficult to overcome.

-Another emotional credit card cost is the stress that comes with being in debt.
+Another emotional credit cards cost is the stress that comes with being in debt.
 When you are stressed about money, it is difficult to focus on the good things you enjoy, and it can be hard to derive pleasure from your daily activities.
 On top of that, the emotional stress that comes with credit card debt can affect your other relationships.
 Your time with your spouse, children or friends can be strained, and you may snap at them — even if you aren’t really angry at them.
 And, of course, credit card debt can make problems already present seem bigger than they are.

 While credit cards can be great financial tools when used responsibly, and as part of an overall financial strategy that involves regularly paying off the balance, it is important to consider the costs.
 If you carry credit card debt, and develop habits that keep you in the credit debt cycle, you may soon find that the easy money associated with credit cards doesn’t actually make your life easier.